jg39gao/VisualSpeakerIdentification/head_detect/README.txt

 -outputpath: The directory of the output annotated images (end with "/", "./output/" as default).
          The name of a output image starts with the last 3 characters before ".jpg" or ".png"

 This function returns a list of numpy arrays.
-Each array shows the [x,y,w,h] of the boxes.
+Each array shows the [x,y,w,h] of the boxes in this image.